 Fortunately, significant complications from forehead lifts are infrequent.
 Every year, thousands of people undergo successful forehead lift surgery and are pleased with the results.
 However, anyone considering surgery should be aware of both the benefits and risks.

 Some of the potential complications that may occur include hematoma (an accumulation of blood under the skin), infection, and reactions to anesthesia.
-While Dr. Moliver has performed hundreds of forehead lifts safely manipulating facial skin and tissues, injury to underlying structures is possible, though usually temporary.
+While our surgeons have performed many forehead lifts safely manipulating facial skin and tissues, injury to underlying structures is possible, though usually temporary.
 Forehead lift incisions are usually quite inconspicuous; however, this is not entirely predictable due to individual variations in healing.
 You can help minimize certain risks by following the advice and instructions given to you both before and after surgery.

 In many instances, an incision is made across the top of the scalp, beginning above the ears and hidden within the hair.
 The goal of your plastic surgery team is to make your surgical experience as easy and as comfortable as possible.